IELTS Speaking Test Sample 91

 - whose party it was and what it was celebrating

-- where the party was held and who were there
+- where the party was held and who went to it

 - what people did during the party